TouK/nussknacker/docs/MigrationGuide.md

 ### Flink state incompatibility

-* [#9317](https://github.com/TouK/nussknacker/pull/9317/) List elements are handle by `NullableListTypeInfo` to correctly handle `null` values at Flink runtime serialization.
-  This is a **breaking change for Flink state** (savepoints/checkpoints) for scenarios that use `List` types.
+* [#9317](https://github.com/TouK/nussknacker/pull/9317/) Add handling null in List during Flink serialization This is a **breaking change for Flink state** (savepoints/checkpoints) for scenarios that use `List` types.
   See [FLINK-35555](https://issues.apache.org/jira/browse/FLINK-35555).